lucas-ko/lucas-ko.github.io/_posts/2024-11-24-Entra-ID-Smart-Lockout.md

 Because affected user's lockout status is not replicated to on-premises Active Directory, they can still successfully authenticate to all on-prem workloads relying on AD.

 **What about passwordless users?
 Are their account susceptible to brute force attempts and malicious lockouts?**<br>
-Unfortunately yes, as currently you can't create an user object without specyfing its password, below creation attempt via _New-MGBetaUser_ proves that.<br>
+Unfortunately yes, as currently you can't create an user object without specyfing its password, below creation attempt via _New-MgBetaUser_ proves that.<br>

 ![image](https://github.com/user-attachments/assets/644a33b7-a658-4729-9596-58a602d71b43)

 {: .box-note}
-If you are using pass-through-authentication or ADFS (you really need that PHS project going!), above scenarios become a bit more complex as they involve real-time password verification on-premises.
-To avoid unnecessary account lockout, you should set lockout threshold in Entra ID to be lower that on-premises domain.
+If you are using pass-through-authentication or ADFS (you really need that PHS project going!), above scenarios become a bit more complex as they involve real-time password verification against on-premises Active Directory.
+To avoid unnecessary account lockouts, you should set lockout threshold in Entra ID to be lower than one set for on-premises environment.

 {: .box-warning}
-Microsoft Entra ID also protects against attacks by analyzing more signals during each authentication attempt.
+Microsoft Entra ID also protects against attacks by analyzing additional signals during each authentication attempt.
 Assessed data includes source IP reputation and associated malicious activity.
-If the sign-in is coming from an suspicious IP, regardless if credentials are correct, Entra returns [AADSTS50053](https://learn.microsoft.com/en-us/entra/identity-platform/reference-error-codes#aadsts-error-codes)
+If a given sign-in is originating from a suspicious IP, regardless if provided credentials are correct, Entra returns [AADSTS50053](https://learn.microsoft.com/en-us/entra/identity-platform/reference-error-codes#aadsts-error-codes)

 ## Useful resources: